rajatrajoria/rentit.com/README.md

 ## **Architecture Overview**

-Rentit.com follows a microservices architecture, primarily consisting of **7 key microservices**, each responsible for different aspects of the application.
+Rentit.com follows a microservices architecture, primarily consisting of **microservices**, each responsible for different aspects of the application.
 This separation allows independent scaling, ease of maintenance, and modular development.

 ### **Microservices Breakdown**